MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 Quantum error correction (QEC) is a technique that allows us to protect quantum information from errors.
 Error correction is especially important in quantum computers, because efficient quantum algorithms make use of large-scale quantum computers, which are sensitive to noise.
 This makes large scale quantum computation difficult, and practically impossible unless we use quantum error correction methods.

-The error rates for quantum computers are typically higher than classical computers's errors due to the nature of quantum mechanics and the challenges associated with building and operating quantum systems.
+The error rates for quantum computers are typically higher than classical computer's errors due to the challenges associated with building and operating quantum systems.
 Noise, decoherence, and imperfections in quantum gates can cause errors in quantum computations.
 Current quantum computers have error rates in the range of 1% to 0.1%.
-In other words, this means that on average one out of every 100 to 1000 quantum gate operations will result in an error.
+In other words, this means that on average one out of every 100 to 1000 quantum gate operations result in an error.

 ## Types of errors